pchristensenB/box-okta-sandpit/readme.md

 # Okta and Box Platform demo
 This sample will show integration between Okta and Box platform and app users.
-The sample will allow you to register a user in Okta and this will automatically create a mapped app user in Box to allow interaction with Box content in a Box UI Element.
+The sample will allow you to register a user in Okta and this will automatically create a mapped app user in Box to allow interaction with Box content in a [Box UI Element] (https://developer.box.com/guides/embed/ui-elements/).

 See the below diagrams for details